f4exb/sdrangel/plugins/samplesource/sdrdaemon/readme.md

 <h4>7.3: Center frequency position</h4>

-The center frequency in the passband is either:
+The center frequency in the passband wil be set either:

   - below the local oscillator (NCO) or infradyne.
 Actually -1/4th the bandwidth.
   - above the local oscillator (NCO) or supradyne.
 Actually +1/4th the bandwidth.